Tarunvaidyula/SpoRtify/readme.md

 ** Submit a pull request detailing the changes made and any relevant information.

 ## License
-SpoRtfiy is licensed under the terms of Mr. Tarun Vaidyula.
+SpoRtfiy is licensed under the terms of Tarun Vaidyula.